The Jewish Effective Giving Blog

 The unimaginable loss of life and hope for so many people just makes you cry, and the absolutely horrible tragedy facing the civilians of Gaza and their children is just getting started.

 In the midst of all this madness, I’ve also been praying that our collective effort—which truly has a chance to save hundreds of children from death in suffering in the coming years and prevent tens of thousands of people from falling ill—will not be derailed.
-I know and understand that congregations (like the entire Jewish world) will very naturally and obviously be focused on Israel for quite a while, but I hope this does not come at the expense of preventing additional human death and suffering with the charities we support.
+I know and understand that congregations (like the entire Jewish world) will obviously be focused on Israel for quite a while, but I hope this does not come at the expense of preventing additional human death and suffering with the charities we support.
 If it does, many more parents will lose their children and that would be a tragedy.

 The initiative that we’ve built together saves innocent human beings from disease and death.
 It prevents the funerals of children and the grief of parents.
 Support for truly life-saving work is something our world and our people and our souls need much more, not less, of.